moead-framework/documentation/docs/html/_sources/documentation.rst.txt

 Genetic operator
 --------------------------------------

+The genetic operator is set in the algorithm contructor with the parameter 'genetic_operator'.

 A genetic operator is a component used in genetics algorithms to generate offspring by using characteristics of parents solutions.
 In the framework, these operators are used in the component offspring_generator.
 The genetic operator is an optional parameter of the algorithm, a default operator is used if the parameter is not set.